OutSystems/docs-support/src/enterprise/maintenance/enable-ssl-protocols-tls.md

 After the reboot, the server will be able to communicate through the SSL protocol you enabled.
 However, you need now to add it to your applications requests.

-### B1.
-Enable the SchUseStrongCrypto property in the Windows registry to use as the default protocols: TLS 1.0, TLS 1.1 and TLS 1.2
+### B. Enable the SchUseStrongCrypto property in the Windows registry to use as the default protocols: TLS 1.0, TLS 1.1 and TLS 1.2

 If you want to make sure strong cryptography is enabled and the SSL protocols for your requests to be TLS 1.0, TLS 1.1 and TLS 1.2, please follow this steps: